emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 glossary of common vocabulary for readers who may not be familiar with particular terms.

-# Rule 1: Anticipate how your data will be used {-}
+# Rule 1: Anticipate How Your Data Will Be Used {-}

-One can avoid most of the troubles encountered during the analysis, management, and release of data by having a clear roadmap of what to expect *before* data acquisition starts.
+One can avoid most of the troubles encountered during the analysis, management, and release of data by having a clear roadmap of what to expect before data acquisition starts.
 For instance:

  - How will the raw data be received?
-Are they delivered by a machine or software, or typed-in?
+Are they delivered by a machine or software, or typed in?
  - What is the format expected by the software used for analysis?
  - Is there a community standard format for this type of data?
  - How much data will be collected, and over what period of time?